facebook

 Radial Shockwave Therapy

-Offering no long-term side effects and requiring zero recovery time, radial shockwave therapy is a reliable treatment for heel pain.
-We commonly use this therapy to help patients manage different types of heel pain effectively.
+Radial shockwave therapy is an effective treatment option with no long-term side effects and zero recovery time required.
+We frequently use this therapy to help patients manage various types of heel pain effectively.

 Focal Shockwave Therapy Joslin